pauly/lightwaverf/README.md

 * Shut everything off at midnight unless there's a party going on (Should be obvious how to do this now!)
 * Time your plugin air freshners to switch on/off throughout the day

-## Timer kKnown issues/future improvements
+## Timer known issues/future improvements

 * Issue: Does not currently support "all-day" events created in Google Calendar - can be worked around by always specifying start/end times, even if they are 00:00.
 (This needs some more work on the regex that parses the dates and times from the gcal feed)
 * Improvement: The regex for parsing dates and times from the gcal feed needs to be improved and tightened up